 This guidance describes some design approaches with their advantages and disadvantages.
 This is not an exhaustive list, but it can be used to inform the design of the publication system.

-In this scenario, each source system converts data in OCDS format on demand.
-Data is not stored but gets converted each time a user or third party invokes the conversion process.
-This is the easiest path when a single live system manages all contracting processes.
-But it involves modifications to the system to add an OCDS conversion module.
+In this scenario, data from each source is converted to OCDS format on-demand.
+OCDS data is not stored, but is created each time a user or third-party invokes the conversion process.
+This is the easiest path when a single source manages the data for all contracting processes.
+But it involves adding an OCDS conversion module.